seanox/aspect-js/manual/introduction.md

 A view is the primary projection of models/components/content.
 This projection can contain additional substructures in the form of views and sub-views.
 Views can be static or path-controlled.
-Paths address the complete chain of nested views and display the parent views in addition to the target view.
+Paths address the complete chain of nested views and show the parent views in addition to the target view.

 ### View Flow
 View flow describes the access control and the sequence of views.
 The routing